imvu/leprechaun/COMPILING.md

-# Ubuntu 10.4
+# Ubuntu 12.04

-These instructions were put together in April of 2014.
+These instructions were put together in June of 2014.

 They are my best guess as to the steps that led to a complete build.